 A foreign company can make use of a representative office to carry out certain operations in China.
 Although the permitted business scope of this type of office is limited, opting for this separate legal entity can offer a low-cost and simple solution for operating in China.
 INS Global has the experience and expertise to help you overcome the challenges of creating a representative office in China.
 We understand the requirements whether you are looking to establish a Shanghai representative office, an office in Beijing or elsewhere.

 Why create a representative office in China?

 A representative office cannot engage in commercial, profit-making activities.
 It is generally used to carry out marketing and research with the aim of better understanding the Chinese market and determining the viability of a specific project in this market.
 This is in contrast to a branch office, which is a direct extension of the parent company and can perform core business activities such as engaging in sales or establishing contracts.

 Opting for a representative office in the Chinese market offers certain advantages:

-- Low set-up cost: no minimum capital required;
+- Low setup cost: no minimum capital required;

 - Low taxation;